k4lm3d/torn/source/_posts/2025-year-in-review-highlights.md

 When November came, **Xythran** and I planned to buy a PI and share it here.
 It started on September 14 when he found a **Cesium-137** in the City worth more than 500 million.

 I proposed and we got married on Nov 18.
-We invited **Khaelent** as our witness, which he accepted after he landed sa airport  😆 *(It's just that he was the only one active at that time)* and we vowed to share PI.
+We invited **Khaelent** as our witness, which he accepted after he landed in the airport 😆 *(It's just that he was the only one active at that time)* and we vowed to share PI.
 But that time we haven;t have PI, so we shared my mansion for the meantime.

 The next day, I reached level 45, and I got a message from **Josy82** congratulating us. 🥰 I was surprised and wondered how she found out, but I assumed **Xythran** told her because he already said goodbye since he was busy in real life and the twice-a-month ranked war in a very active faction was too much hassle.